Hims vs Ro Weight Loss 2026: Price, Clinical Depth & The Flat-Rate Alternative | Luma Health

 Choose Ro If...

-• ● You want the platform stability and operational track record of an 8-year-old company with $1B+ backing
+• You want the platform stability and operational track record of a well-established, well-funded company

 ★ Choose Luma Health If...

-• ★ You are a cash-pay patient planning 6+ months of treatment and need cost predictability
+• You are a cash-pay patient planning 6+ months of treatment and need cost predictability without navigating a shifting medication lineup

 Frequently Asked Questions

 It depends on what you prioritize.
-Hims wins on entry-level pricing ($79–$99/month at starting doses) and platform scale.
-Ro wins on clinical depth — video consultations, optional metabolic labs, and insurance navigation for brand-name GLP-1 — and has the stronger integrated pharmacy model.
-For cash-pay patients primarily interested in the most predictable all-in cost at maintenance doses, Luma Health's $197/month flat rate is equivalent to Hims' maintenance-dose pricing and lower than Ro's, while offering more pharmacy transparency than either.
-Neither Hims nor Ro is the universally better answer — the right choice depends on your priorities.
+Hims has transitioned toward FDA-approved branded Wegovy and Ozempic through a Novo Nordisk supply agreement following a 2026 legal settlement, at approximately $299/month self-pay.
+Ro offers compounded options plus clinical depth — video consultations, optional metabolic labs, and insurance navigation for brand-name GLP-1 — and maintains an integrated pharmacy model.
+For cash-pay patients primarily interested in the most predictable all-in cost for compounded medication, Luma Health's $197/month flat rate is lower than both Hims' branded pricing and Ro's maintenance-dose pricing, while offering more pharmacy transparency than either.

 Yes.
 Ro's Ro Body program includes video consultation options with licensed providers — a meaningful clinical differentiator compared to Hims' primarily asynchronous model.
 For patients who want real-time conversation about their medical history, goals, side effects, or dose adjustments, Ro's video consultation capability provides a more engaged clinical experience.
-Hims uses questionnaire-based asynchronous evaluation for most plans.
 Luma Health uses asynchronous intake reviewed by licensed clinicians through Wasef Health, PC — no video consultations, but all consultations and dose adjustments are included in the flat $197/month rate.

 Yes.
 Ro's integrated pharmacy model and insurance coordination capability give them a genuine pathway for patients with commercial insurance who want to pursue prior authorization for brand-name Wegovy or Zepbound.
-For insured patients who receive prior authorization and apply a manufacturer savings card, brand-name medication through Ro can be cost-effective.
-Hims has more limited insurance coordination for brand-name GLP-1.
+Hims has a similar pathway now through its Novo Nordisk partnership.
 Luma Health focuses exclusively on cash-pay compounded alternatives and does not navigate insurance for brand-name GLP-1 — but at $197/month flat for compounded semaglutide, no insurance coordination is needed.

-Hims does not prominently disclose its specific compounding pharmacy partner in public marketing materials.
-For independent pharmacy verification before enrolling, patients would need to contact Hims directly and request the pharmacy's name and state board license number.
+For any remaining compounded offerings, Hims does not prominently disclose its specific compounding pharmacy partner in public marketing materials.
+For branded Wegovy and Ozempic, medication is supplied through Hims' direct agreement with Novo Nordisk.
 Ro uses its own integrated pharmacy facilities.
 Luma Health publicly names VialsRX (Texas State Board of Pharmacy license #35264), which patients can verify independently at pharmacy.texas.gov before providing any payment information.

 References

 Medical Disclaimer: This article is for educational purposes only.
 Luma Health competes with Hims and Ro — readers should consider our competitive bias.
-All pricing reflects publicly available information as of June 2026 and is subject to change — verify directly with each platform.
+All pricing reflects publicly available information as of June 2026 and is subject to change — verify directly with each platform, particularly Hims given its active 2026 medication-lineup transition.
 GLP-1 medications require a prescription from a licensed clinician.
 Clinical services at Luma Health are provided by Wasef Health, PC.
-Compounded medications prepared by VialsRX, TX Board #35264.
+Compounded medications prepared by VialsRX, TX Board #35264, and are not FDA-approved finished drug products.